RUCAIBox/RecBole/README.md

 ```

-## Training and testing time of models
+## Time and memory cost of models
 We test our models on three datasets of different size (small size, medium size and large size).
 You can
-click links to check more information.<br>
+click links to check more information. ( **NOTE:**  Our test results only reflect the approximate time and memory cost of models, if you find some error in our result,
+please let us know.)<br>

 * [General recommendation models](time_test_result/General_recommendation.md)<br>
 * [Sequential recommendation models]()<br>